 At the same time, many organizations are still struggling with fragmented systems, disconnected decision-making, inconsistent governance, and transformation fatigue.

-Those challenges became central themes in Adaptive Intelligence: Rethinking PLM in the Age of AI & Digital Thread, the first book I had the opportunity to lead as Editor, curating and connecting ten industry perspectives on the future of PLM, AI, and digital transformation.
+Those challenges became central themes in Adaptive Intelligence: Rethinking PLM in the Age of AI & Digital Thread, the first book I had the opportunity to lead as Editor, in which I curated and connected 10 industry perspectives on the future of PLM, AI, and digital transformation.

 The Intent Behind the Book